beaukinstler/ud036_StarterCode/README.md

 Usage
 -----

+1. Download and unzip the files in this [zip file](https://github.com/beaukinstler/ud036_StarterCode/archive/master.zip), or clone with `$ git clone git@github.com:beaukinstler/ud036_StarterCode.git`
+1. `cd` into the 'ud036_StarterCode' folder.
-1. Edit the "entertainment_center" file.
-The movies need to be changed in the `make_list_of_movies()` function.
+1. Edit the "entertainment_center.py" file.
+    * The movies can be changed in the `make_list_of_movies()` function.
-1. Create a Movie() object for each movie.
+    * NOTE: You must create a Movie() object for each movie that you want to include.
-1. Add the movie instance to the `movies_list` array, if you want to show up on the web page.
+1. Ensure all the movie instances have also been added to the `movies_list` array, if you want them show up on the web page.
-1. run the entertainment_center.py file. `python entertainment_center.py`
+1. run the entertainment_center.py file.
+    * In most steups, with python installed, you should be able to run this command from the folder with this code
+        > `$ python entertainment_center.py`
+    * This will run the code, create a `fresh_tomatoes.html` file in the working directory, and launch a web browser to read the file.

 Issues
 ------